FASTQ format: Format

 The original Sanger FASTQ files split long sequences and quality strings over multiple lines, as is typically done for FASTA files.
 Accounting for this makes parsing more complicated due to the choice of "@" and "+" as markers (as these characters can also occur in the quality string).
 Multi-line FASTQ files (and consequently multi-line FASTQ parsers) are less common now that the majority of sequencing carried out is short-read Illumina sequencing, with typical sequence lengths of around 100bp.

 Illumina sequence identifiers

 Sequences from the Illumina software use a systematic identifier:

-@HWUSI-EAS100R:6:73:941:1973#0/1

 Versions of the Illumina pipeline since 1.4 appear to use #NNNNNN instead of #0 for the multiplex ID, where NNNNNN is the sequence of the multiplex tag.

 With Casava 1.8 the format of the '@' line has changed:

-@EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG

 Note that more recent versions of Illumina software output a sample number (defined by the order of the samples in the sample sheet) in place of an index sequence when an index sequence is not explicitly specified for a sample in the sample sheet.
 For example, the following header might appear in a FASTQ file belonging to the first sample of a batch of samples:

-@EAS139:136:FC706VJ:2:2104:15343:197393 1:N:18:1

 NCBI Sequence Read Archive

 FASTQ files from the INSDC Sequence Read Archive often include a description, e.g.